harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ## Quantifying expression: a brief review
 ### Alignment-based
 Quantification of gene (or transcript) abundance requires determining the transcript of origin for the RNA-seq reads in a fastq file for a given sample, and then counting the number of reads that are assigned to a transcipt, and summing those counts over constituent transcripts of a gene to obtain gene-level estimates of expression.
 A long-standing approach for quantification begins with formally aligning sequencing reads to either a genome or a set of transcripts derived from a genome annotation.
-In both of these instances, a [*sam* :octicons-link-external-24:](https://samtools.github.io/hts-specs/SAMv1.pdf){:target="_blank"} or a binary versions (bam format) output file is produced that describes where reads aligned to, assigns a score to each alignment, etc. Alignment directly to a genome requires using a splice-aware aligner to accommodate alignment gaps due to introns, with [STAR :octicons-link-external-24:](https://github.com/alexdobin/STAR){:target="_blank"} being the most popular of these, while tools like [bowtie2 :octicons-link-external-24:](https://github.com/BenLangmead/bowtie2){:target="_blank"} can be used to map reads to a set of transcript sequences.
+In both of these instances, a [*sam* :octicons-link-external-24:](https://samtools.github.io/hts-specs/SAMv1.pdf){:target="_blank"} (or bam) format output file is produced that describes where reads aligned to, assigns a score to each alignment, etc. Alignment directly to a genome requires using a splice-aware aligner to accommodate alignment gaps due to introns, with [STAR :octicons-link-external-24:](https://github.com/alexdobin/STAR){:target="_blank"} being the most popular of these, while tools like [bowtie2 :octicons-link-external-24:](https://github.com/BenLangmead/bowtie2){:target="_blank"} can be used to map reads to a set of transcript sequences.
 Once bam files are generated, these can be supplied to tools like [RSEM :octicons-link-external-24:](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-323){:target="_blank"} to generate expression estimates.

 ### Pseudo-alignment
 A more recent set of approaches uses something called "pseudo-alignment", where formal sequence alignment is not undertaken, but instead uses substring matching to probabilistically determines locus of origin without obtaining base-level precision of where any given read came from.
 Tools such as [Salmon :octicons-link-external-24:](https://github.com/COMBINE-lab/salmon){:target="_blank"} and [kallisto :octicons-link-external-24:](https://github.com/pachterlab/kallisto){:target="_blank"} employ this approach.
 The pseudo-alignment approach is much quicker, and in addition both tools output expression estimates at the same time as figuring out where reads come from, saving end users from having to perform quantification separately.